rossta/rossta.github.com/source/blog/2016-05-09-offline-page-for-your-rails-application.html.md

 assets on the first visit to the site.
 Later, during a return visit without a network connection, we can use our service worker to render the offline page.

-The reason this works is that Service Worker acts as a liason between your visitor's browser and your servers *outside the lifecycle of a page*.
+This is possible because Service Worker acts as a liason between your visitor's browser and your servers *outside the lifecycle of a page*.

 Keep in mind also, will be a *progressive enhancement*.
 Since service workers are [not available in all browsers](https://jakearchibald.github.io/isserviceworkerready/), this approach won't work for everyone, but the experience won't degrade for those visitors either.